msya/msya.github.io/_posts/2020-08-24-grpc-kotlin-coroutines.md

 toc_sticky: true
 ---

-In this blog post, We will explore how to use gRPC with Kotlin coroutines on both the server and client (Android) using the [gRPC-Kotlin](https://github.com/grpc/grpc-kotlin) library.
+In this blog post, we will explore how to use gRPC with Kotlin coroutines on both the server and client (Android) using the [gRPC-Kotlin](https://github.com/grpc/grpc-kotlin) library.

 ## What is gRPC?